dujanhung/evtsbx-api-doc/enum/block_type.md

 a crossing rail block.

 >[!WARNING]
->when being destroyed, this block takes the longest cooldown. so, you should use `es.MultiBlock.DestroyFast()` instead.
+>when being destroyed, this block takes the longest cooldown. so, use it wisely.

 ___